microchip-pic-avr-examples/pic18f25q71-curiosity-hpc-demo-code/README.md

 # PIC18F25Q71 Curiosity High Pin Count (HPC) Lab Code

-The following demo project contains labs designed for Microchip’s Curiosity High Pin Count (HPC) Development board, whih supports Microchip's 28 and 40-pin 8-bit PIC® microcontrollers (MCUs).
+The following demo project contains labs designed for Microchip’s Curiosity HPC Development board, which supports Microchip's 28 and 40-pin 8-bit PIC® microcontrollers (MCUs).
 Each lab includes a brief description of its purpose and offers exercises that demonstrate basic PIC device capabilities, as well as peripherals and registers.
 These can also be used to test the condition of the board.
-MPLAB Code Configurator (MCC) was used for developing these examples.
+MPLAB® Code Configurator (MCC) was used for developing these examples.
 MCC is an easy-to-use plugin tool for MPLAB X IDE which can be used to configure the peripherals and generate drivers to use in the application code.
 All labs are written in C language and are compatible with the latest XC8 compilers.

 ##### Curiosity HPC Development Board:
 ![Curiosity High Pin Count (HPC) Development Board](images/hpc-board.PNG)